POSOCO/wind-forecast/README.md

 A Project that is intended to forecast wind

 ## Todos
-1. Add moving averages into the forecasting logic
+1. Add eDNA fetching feature to the app